Meeds-io/whitepaper/en/3-meeds.md

 # 3. The MEED token – the currency of the WoM

-The MEED token (pronouced "Meeds") is the currency that powers the WoM.
+The MEED token (pronounced "Meeds") is the currency that powers the WoM.
 Users are rewarded with MEED (through engagement programs), purchase in stores, get Deeds, get financial returns on investments, and more.

 ## 3.1.
 Tokenomics